hadoken79/plantwatcher/readme.md

 *installaion*
 1. pull this repo to local folder
 2. rename sample-env in .env and replace example values with your data
 3. update ipaddress for your server in esp32 code (if needed) and in main.js for websocket connection. if your run this app on a public server (not recomended) you could use your domain instead of ip.
+If you use my esp32 code, you have to add your own wifiConf.h File to your Arduino-IDE Libaries.
+In my case ~/arduino-1.8.13-linux64/arduino-1.8.13/libraries/Configuration `//in WiFiConf.h
+ const char *SSID = "Your SSID";
+ const char *WiFiPassword = "Your Password";
+ `
 4. run docker-compose up --build in terminal from application-root folder
 5. bash in mongo container. ('auth' has been enabled during build, in docker-compose) `docker exec -it plant_mongo /bin/bash`